 On completion of this course, the students will,

-- 1. learn the mathematics of rigid motions, rotations, translations, velocity kinematics. - 2. be introduced to the most popular methods for motion planning and obstacle avoidance. - 3. understand robot dynamics and multivariable control. - 4. be familiar with computer vision, visual servo control problems and applications in the industry.
+- 1. Be introduced to the most popular methods for motion planning and obstacle avoidance. - 2.
+Understand robot dynamics and multivariable control. - 3.
+Be familiar with robot programming, computer vision, and robotic networks and applications in the industry.